Linux nispasswd command

-On Solaris, the nispasswd command changes NIS+ password information.
+On the Solaris operating system, the nispasswd command changes NIS+ password information.

 The nispasswd utility changes a password, gecos field (-g option), home directory (-h option), or login shell (-s option) associated with the username (by default, whoever invoked the program) in the NIS+ passwd table.